Oxymetaphoric/milestone_project_1/README.md

   pertinent information.

-- **Upcoming Litters** - A page to announce the latest news and for returning vistors to get updates.
+- **Upcoming Litters** - A page to announce the latest news and for returning visitors to get updates.

 - **Testimonials** - A page for customer testimonials, of which there are many, so smart presentation will be important.
 Combine this with the previously mooted gallery page.

-- **Contact Us** - A page dedicated to contact and location information including a map and containg a styled webform to contact the business.
+- **Contact Us** - A page dedicated to contact and location information including a map and containing a styled webform to contact the business.

 - **404 Page not found** - for mistypes/broken links